Are you looking for well-built online templates for your business? Do you need shared files…

 What Should Be Included in Your Trading Journal?

-Even though there are some ‘must-have’ factors in your data, you should consider detailing in your trading journal.
+Even though there are some ‘must-have’ factors in your data, you should consider detailing in your trade journal definition.
 Actually, there is not a universal standard you can take notes from.
 Because every trading journal is and will be different since every trader and their needs are different.
 In addition to that, a trading journal changes significantly depending on the stock type, amount, exchange rates and a market’s movements.
-Today, there is even a vast sized cryptocurrency market as well; so, what and where you are doing your trades can determine what should be included.

 The ‘must-have’ information can include Volume, Price or Unit Price and Date.
 One of the most interesting and useful data you can analyze in your trading journal is Profit Trends.
 For example, you can create a formula in Excel to calculate how much profit you made from each of the transactions you made.
 And in time -this can be daily, monthly or yearly- you can see the decrease or increase on it and adjust your financial decisions and strategy.